osamuaoki/bss/README.md

 * template: make template files in the ".bss.d/" directory:
               ".bss.conf" (aging rule)
               ".bss.fltr" (filtering rule)
+* BASE:     print the BASE directory for "bss"

 Subcommands may be shortened to a single character.